maccergit/Rosalind/README.md

 - Algorithmic Heights
 - These projects implement a number of algorithms.
 The focus is on the algorithm, and not the Python code - but implementing these helps build facility in whatever language you are using, so they are a good way to build Python skills.
 Since the problem/solution approach is the same as Python Village, the project structure is basically the same.

+- Bioinformatics Stronghold
+- The "meat and potatoes" of the Rosalind site.
+The focus is on using the algorithms and code skills learned elsewhere to solve bioinformatics problems.